 ✓ All guests are encouraged to travel with minimal cabin baggage

-✓ Check government guidance and our dedicated COVID-19 page for the latest Brunei government information for travelling from or into Brunei.
+✓ Check government guidance and our dedicated COVID-19 Information Hub for the latest Brunei government information for travelling from or into Brunei.

 ✓ View IATA’s precautionary guidelines travelers can take to fly safe here.

 ✓ Please note that in order for RB to comply with interim safety measures (on regional flights for all A320 aircraft), the business class washroom is restricted for use by all guests.
 All guests on these flights are required to use the washroom situated at the back of the cabin.
 We sincerely apologise for any inconvenience caused.